Team America: World Police: Filmmakers' response

 In an interview with Matt Stone following the film's release, Anwar Brett of the BBC asked, "For all the targets you choose to take pot-shots at, George W. Bush isn't one of them.
 How come?"
 Stone replied, "If you want to see Bush-bashing in America you only have to walk about 10 feet to find it.
 Trey and I are always attracted to what other people aren't doing.
 Frankly that wasn't the movie we wanted to make."
-In another interview, Parker and Stone further clarified the end of the film which seems to try to justify the role of the United States as the "World Police":
+In another interview, Parker and Stone further clarified the meaning of the film's ending, which tries to justify the role of the United States as the "world police":

-Awards
+Accolades

-In a worldwide survey of comedians by The Guardian, the film was ranked seventh on a list of the fifty funniest films.
+In a worldwide survey of comedians by The Guardian, the film was included on a list of the fifty funniest films.
 In 2010, The Guardian listed the film as the 4th greatest comedy film of all time.
 In 2019, The Guardian ranked the film tenth on its list of 100 best films of the 21st century.
-Director Quentin Tarantino counted Team America: World Police in his list of top 20 films released since 1992, when his career as a filmmaker began, and director Edgar Wright named it as one of his 1,000 favorite films.
+Director Quentin Tarantino counted Team America: World Police in his list of top 20 films released since 1992, and director Edgar Wright named it as one of his 1,000 favorite films.